zenomt/jsonld-terse/api.md

         ]
     }

-An example order that, at the time of retrieval, is still cancelable:
+An example order that is still cancelable at the time of retrieval:

     GET /orders/1234 HTTP/1.1
     Host: store.example.com